jmiraal/nd081-c2-Building-and-deploying-cloud-native-applications-from-scratch-project-starter/README.md

         Save the function app url **https://<APP_NAME>.azurewebsites.net/api/** since you will need to update that in the client-side of the application.

-**STUDENT NOTE: These are the results obtained after deploying the functions to Azure:**
+**STUDENT NOTE: These are the results obtained after deploying the function app into Azure:**

 **ADVERTISEMENTS:**